 How to Create an Iron Vat for Beginners

-Even before I began working with natural indigo, I had always been an admirer of those deep indigo textile pieces.
-Today, I am going to share with you my favorite Natural Indigo Vat, that I feel is friendly to beginning indigo artists or even those of you who wish to explore Shibori patterns in an afternoon.
+Before I began working with natural indigo, I was a long time admirer of the deep indigo hue on fiber.
+Today, I am going to share with you my current favorite Natural Indigo Vat, that I feel is friendly to beginning indigo artists or even those of you who wish to explore Shibori patterns in an afternoon.
 First, a little background on how I came to use the Indigo Iron Vat.

 As you may remember, I hosted my first ever Shibori workshop event mostly for friends.
 My friend Amelia and I, had discussed sharing our knowledge and skills to learn something like an art-form or craft in an afternoon.
 With my background and experience in art education, the idea of hosting a workshop, came to me organically.
 For the first class, I used a beginner's Indigo kitavailable by Jacquard.
 I often keep this kit as a back-up for parties or events, although I have shifted to using a completely natural kit with no synthetic reduction agents (they can be quite smelly, so be sure to work in a well ventilated space or outdoors, if you prefer this first kit!- my kit includes a few additional shapes and uses and all natural recipe- read on down for all the details!)